persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

     persunde.github.io

-Create a file called README.md file in your branch.
+Create a file called README.md file in your repository.

-3 - Download NPM
+## 3 - Download NPM
-  Download NPM:
-  To avoid conflictis avoid downloading NPM via package managers and using sudo.
+If you dont have it already you need to download NPM.
+To avoid future conflicts you should download the NPM via a package managers and using sudo.
 It may cause uneccesary problems and headaces. https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm https://github.com/nvm-sh/nvm#installing-and-updating